Noroff-FEU-Assignments/cross-course-project-MariceAshtiani/README.md

 ## Description

 Initially, the aim for this project was to create a responsive website for the fictional company called Rainydays, using only HTML and CSS.
-Later on we implemented JavaScript to add the products in an array, and displaying them on the page using JavaScript instead of HMTL.
+Later on we implemented JavaScript to add the products in an array, and displaying them on the page using JavaScript instead of HTML.
 We also used JavaScript for a cart system.
 The last touches on this website was to use WordPress as a headless CMS, with the WooCommerce plugin, using the REST API to display the products on the page.

 Stages of development: